What Risk-Off Means

 A sharp selloff does not automatically mean risk-off.
 Markets can experience brief drawdowns, position squeezes, or volatility bursts while the broader hierarchy of preference remains intact.
 If credit is stable, liquidity conditions remain orderly, cross-asset confirmation is missing, and defensive leadership does not persist, the episode may be better understood as localized stress rather than a true regime shift.

-The distinction matters because risk-off is broader than sector rotation and narrower than any single scary headline.
+Risk-off is broader than sector rotation and narrower than any single scary headline.
 A defensive rotation inside equities can happen without a full regime transition if markets still permit dispersion, selective risk-taking, and stable funding.
 Conversely, a true risk-off phase tends to compress confidence across categories at once, making resilience and liquidity more important than upside participation.

 In practical terms, the regime boundary is crossed when caution stops being selective and becomes systemic.
 Once uncertainty, funding sensitivity, and liquidity preference begin shaping valuations across multiple markets at the same time, the defensive condition has moved beyond noise and into structure.